 - words importing the singular include the plural and vice-versa;

-- any reference to a statute, statutory instrument, or other regulations includes all provisions, rules and regulations made under them and will be interpreted as reference to such statute, statutory instrument, or regulations as in force at the Version Date of these Terms;
+- any reference to a statute, statutory instrument, or other regulations includes all provisions, rules and regulations made under them and will be interpreted as reference to such statute, statutory instrument, or regulations as in force at the Version Date of these Terms; and

 - the exhibits form an integral part to these Terms.

-5.1) No Products or Services shall be sold, licensed, provided, supplied or otherwise furnished by ICT to the Customer by virtue of these Terms alone, but in each case require the submission of a sufficiently completed and signed Order Form to ICT by the Customer.
+6.1 No Products or Services shall be sold, licensed, provided, supplied or otherwise furnished by ICT to the Customer by virtue of these Terms alone, but in each case require the submission of a sufficiently completed and signed Order Form to ICT by the Customer.

-- a) an identification of the Products or Services;
+(a) an identification of the Products or Services;

-- b) the quantity of each Product or Service;
+(b) the quantity of each Product or Service;

-- c) the estimated lead-time for delivery in the case of Products, or the estimated lead-time for commencement in the case of Services; and
+(c) the estimated lead-time for delivery in the case of Products, or the estimated lead-time for commencement in the case of Services; and

-which must be duly confirmed upon submission by the Customer.
+each of which must be duly confirmed upon submission by the Customer.

-5.4) Order Forms which do not satisfy any of the above requirements will not be considered valid and shall be deemed as rejected by ICT.
+6.4 Order Forms which do not satisfy any of the above requirements will not be considered valid and shall be deemed as rejected by ICT.

-5.8) Where ICT does not issue its written acceptance to the Customer within two (2) weeks from the date of its receipt of the submitted Order Form, that same Order Form shall be deemed to have been rejected in full by ICT.
+6.8 Where ICT does not issue its written acceptance to the Customer within two (2) weeks from the date of its receipt of the submitted Order Form, that same Order Form shall be deemed to have been rejected in full by ICT.
 For avoidance of doubt, these Terms shall also govern any Order Forms which are rejected by ICT (including deemed rejection) together with all controversies, disputes or claims arising or connected thereto (whether contractual or non-contractual).

-5.9) ICT’s written acceptance, where provided, shall either:
+6.9 ICT’s written acceptance, where provided, shall either:

-- a) confirm the lead-time for delivery (in the case of Products) or the lead-time for commencement (in the case of Services) that has been requested by the Customer; or
+(a) confirm the lead-time for delivery (in the case of Products) or the lead-time for commencement (in the case of Services) that has been requested by the Customer; or

-- b) otherwise offer an alternative lead-time.
+(b) otherwise offer an alternative lead-time.

 In the latter case (‘b’):

-- a) the Customer shall either confirm its acceptance in writing to the alternative lead-time that has been proposed by ICT; and
+(a) the Customer shall either confirm its acceptance in writing to the alternative lead-time that has been proposed by ICT; and

-- b) where the Customer informs ICT that it does not agree to the proposed alternative lead-time, the Parties will discuss in good faith and mutually agree in writing to a lead-time that is suitable for both Parties.
+(b) where the Customer informs ICT that it does not agree to the proposed alternative lead-time, the Parties will discuss in good faith and mutually agree in writing to a lead-time that is suitable for both Parties.

-5.11)In those cases where the terms of the Order Form specify that a deposit must be made upon submission of the order, then any written acceptance which may be provided by ICT shall (under all circumstances) be subject to its receipt of timely payment of this deposit (which, in all cases, shall not be later than two (2) weeks) from submission of the Order Form).
-Should the Customer fail to pay the deposit within this timeframe of two (2) weeks, ICT shall have the right to revoke its conditional acceptance, in which case the Order Form will automatically terminate, cease to have any effect between Parties and ICT will be immediately released (without liability) from any obligations which it may have to the Customer in respect of the order.
+6.11 In those cases where the terms of the Order Form specify that a deposit must be made upon submission of the Order, then any written acceptance that may be provided by ICT shall (under all circumstances) be subject to its receipt of timely payment of this deposit.
+The Customer shall, in all cases, pay the deposit to ICT by not later than two (2) weeks from submission of the Order Form and, if the Customer fails to do so within that timeframe, ICT shall have the right to revoke its conditional acceptance, in which case the Order Form will automatically terminate and cease to have any effect between Parties and ICT will be immediately released (without liability) from any obligations which it may have to the Customer in respect of the order.

-6. Delivery and Risk
+7. Delivery and Risk

-6.3) This Clause 6.3 applies to Hardware.
+7.3 This Clause 7.3 applies to Hardware.

-6.3.1) Following ICT’s written acceptance of the applicable Order Form submitted by the Customer, in accordance with the above clauses, ICT shall deliver the Hardware to the Customer within the delivery lead-time which has been agreed upon by the Parties in accordance with Clause 5 (unless prevented from doing so by a fortuitous event, an irresistible force or due to other circumstances beyond ICT’s reasonable control).
+7.3.1 Following ICT’s written acceptance of the applicable Order Form submitted by the Customer, in accordance with the above clauses, ICT shall deliver the Hardware to the Customer within the delivery lead-time which has been agreed upon by the Parties in accordance with Clause 6 (unless prevented from doing so by a fortuitous event, an irresistible force or due to other circumstances beyond ICT’s reasonable control).

-- a) Additional international shipping fees may be applicable, unless the Order Form specifically includes international shipping fees.
+(a) additional international shipping fees may be applicable, unless the Order Form specifically includes international shipping fees;

-- c) Risk of loss or damage to the Hardware will pass to the Customer when ICT, or its supplier, hands over the Hardware to the carrier selected by the Customer at the named place (which, as mentioned, will either be the premises of ICT or the premises of ICT’s supplier, as communicated by ICT to the Customer).
+(c) risk of loss or damage to the Hardware will pass to the Customer when ICT, or its supplier, hands over the Hardware to the carrier selected by the Customer at the named place (which, as mentioned, will either be the premises of ICT or the premises of ICT’s supplier, as communicated by ICT to the Customer).

-6.3.3) The Customer must:
+7.3.3 The Customer must:

-- a) inspect all Products upon delivery (‘delivery’ being as established by the preceding clauses);
+(a) inspect all Products upon delivery (‘delivery’ being as established by the preceding clauses);

-- b) confirm and inform ICT in writing upon delivery if:
+(b) confirm and inform ICT in writing upon delivery if: